Beyond IID in Information Theory 14

 As the fourteenth in the series, the present workshop continues the tradition, bringing together specialists and students of Shannon theory, cryptography, mathematical physics, and thermodynamics, etc., with the aim of fostering collaboration in the field.
 Participation is open to all.

-Note: ISIT 2026 will be held one week after in Guangzhou (next to Shenzhen).
+Note: ISIT 2026 will be held one week after in Guangzhou (located near Shenzhen).

 Important Dates